derungo/sdesk/README.md

 "--exclude <package_name>" will build an exclusion list and can accept multiple packages seperated by commas.

 Install via the command line using "pip install git+https://github.com/derungo/sdesk.git"

+If not already you will need to add ~/.local/bin to PATH